 The image is displayed at 851x315 pixels; the minimum upload size is 399x150 pixels, but we would advise avoiding this as the image will be stretched to fit.

 Image sharing is one of the most common interactions on Facebook by both brands and users alike.
 The benefit of sharing images is they will help your post stand out on the busy newsfeeds, and are proven to provide greater engagement with your followers.

 The recommended upload size is 1,200x630 pixels.
 However, the image will be resized to a maximum width or height of 470x470 pixels (displaying in a 1:1 aspect ratio) in the newsfeed and 504x504 pixels on your page.

 Sharing links to sites is one of Facebook’s most frequently used features.
 Recently, the way links were displayed in the feed was changed, requiring a bit more preparation by webmasters and developers to ensure maximum exposure.

 Previously, when posting a link, Facebook would automatically choose images on your site that its crawlers thought best represented your content, displaying in a square box to the left of the link text.
 This then evolved to allow you to upload your own choice of image.

 But towards the end of last year this feature was modified again, removing the option to choose an image when posting.
 Instead, when creating the page on your website, you can now select a custom image for Facebook and other networks to use when sharing your page using the Open Graph Protocol (OGP).
-The Google Developers site has a good overview of the approach required here.

 The maximum size you can use is 1,200x630 pixels, will display in your news feed at a maximum size of 470x246 pixels, and 485x252 pixels on your Facebook page.